mohakgoel-data/Reinforce_Club-SST/Build_Day(Gesture_Control_Gaming)/Krishna Sharma/README.md

 A key feature of this script is its ability to adapt to the user's distance from the camera.
 It calculates the height of the face in the camera frame and uses this to adjust the blink detection threshold.
 This means the system will work reliably whether you are close to the screen or sitting further away.

-When a blink is detected, the script uses the **pyautogui** library to simulate a keyboard press (the spacebar by default), providing a seamless control experience.
+When a blink is detected, the script uses the **pynput** library to simulate a keyboard press (the spacebar by default), providing a seamless control experience.

 ## Prerequisites